jjimenezgarcia/connect_wifi/README.md

 # connect_wifi

-Connect Linux to a WiFi network through console
+Script to connect Linux to a WiFi network through console.

 Usage is specified in the console